 “Finished Grade” is another key thing that sets AquaProof apart from other companies in the waterproofing industry.
-For us the term “Finished Grade” means compacted dirt via a tamper, topsoil, grass seed and straw.
+For us the term “Finished Grade” means compacted dirt via a tamper and fresh topsoil on work area(s).
 By using a tamper to compact the dirt there will be minimal to no settling of the ground and there are no large mounds of dirt left behind when we are done!
 This way you can start to grow grass back right away and get on with your life!

 Shoring is to be used when excavating at 5 ft or deeper per OSHA regulations.
 Here at AquaProof our employees’ safety comes first so we took this a step further and use shoring at 3-4 ft and deeper.
 Cave-ins are a real threat when doing excavation work which is why it is important for us to do everything possible to keep our employees safe and to prevent your home from being the scene of an accident.
 View an alphabetical listing of OSHA publications here.

 Subsurface Systems are another Exterior Basement Waterproofing System that we install.
 A subsurface system is usually 10 inches to 36 inches deep and is used to collect surface water and discharge it away from your home to stop water from pooling against the foundation.
 This system is also referred to as a French Drain, which is a term that is commonly used for many water draining systems.

 EXTERIOR PERMANENT CRACK REPAIR